Shirley Franco: Early life and political career

-Shirley Franco was born on 4 June 1987, the third of four children born to Raúl Franco and Libertad Rodríguez, a middle-class family from Cochabamba.
+Shirley Franco was born on 4 June 1987, the third of four children born to Raúl Franco and Libertad Rodríguez, brothers Guido Franco, Esteban Franco, and sister Estefani Franco, a middle-class family from Cochabamba.
 She completed her primary and secondary schooling at the city's American Institute before going on the attend the Higher University of San Simón, where she graduated with a bachelor's in political science in 2008.
 In the ensuing years, Franco completed postgraduate studies at the University of Valle and the University of Salamanca, receiving two postgraduate degrees in the fields of governance and political management and municipal public policy and social cohesion.
 Additionally, she completed courses in political transformation at the International Institute for Democracy and Electoral Assistance.

 Franco belongs to a generation of urban activists who entered politics in opposition to the ruling Movement for Socialism.
-In the polarized climate of the late 2000s—a period characterized by political restructuring following the collapse of the traditional political parties—figures like Franco became protagonists of popular anti-government mobilizations, especially in deeply divided Cochabamba, where social unrest reached its peak in 2007.
+In the polarized climate of the late 2000s—a period characterized by political restructuring following the collapse of the establishment political parties—figures like Franco became protagonists of popular anti-government mobilizations, especially in deeply divided Cochabamba, where social unrest reached its peak in 2007.
 As new opposition parties developed, many incorporated these urban youth and women's movements into their ranks.

 For her part, Franco's liberal and social democratic inclinations led her to join the National Unity Front (UN), which in 2009 nominated her to represent Cochabamba's circumscription 23 as a substitute member of the Chamber of Deputies.
 Though unsuccessful in that bid, she remained involved with the party and was elected to represent it in the Cochabamba Municipal Council the following year.
 Aged 22 at the time of her inauguration, Franco went on to serve as a municipal councillor for a further four years before resigning in 2014 to make a second attempt at national politics.